 If there is one thing that is worse than an emergency, it’s an emergency that you are unprepared for.
-It could be a storm that knocks down power lines, a blown tire on a dark highway, a criminal running through the woods, or an intruder in your house and you don’t have the best tactical flashlight in your hand?
+Are you afraid of a storm that knocks down power lines, a blown tire on a dark highway, a criminal running through the woods, or an intruder in your house and you don’t have the best tactical flashlight in your hand?
 Don’t worry, you’re not the only one!

 When it comes to weight, tactical flashlights are oftentimes not the only gear that a user is carrying.
 Whether it’s being held in a waist belt or atop a firearm, weight is extremely important.
 The lighter the weight usually indicates a better choice but the weight should never be the sole feature that a decision is based on.